sydney-rd/react-ui-pattern/README.md

 # React-UI-Pattern

+## Description

 This project is a web application that allows users to explore different country information such as their name, flag, capital, population, and region.

-You are able to select the following regions to retrieve the first, random 15 countries from that region within the search box.
+This project is deployed on [Netlify](https://react-country-project.netlify.app/).

+### Features

+Filter by region using the search bar
 * Oceania
 * South America
 * North America